Bedford Phoenix Programme: Treatment for Chronic Fatigue Syndrome

 I had been suffering from ME for 20 years, when I first came to see Sorrel.
 I felt improvement immediately after the first treatment and my ME symptoms have improved significantly after two months of treatment.
 I would thoroughly recommend Sorrel to anyone.

-ME sometimes results from psychological stresses such as being bullied at school or being in a violent relationship.
+ME sometimes results from psychological stresses such as being bullied at school or having been in a violent relationship.
 And among those for whom ME was triggered by a viral infection, there may be other factors that make the patient more susceptible to infection, by depressing their immune system.
 For instance many CFS patients push themselves too hard (often being high achievers at school, university and work).
 Furthermore, this debilitating illness can lead to distress, and this contributes to the illness itself creating a vicious circle.
-However it is possible for many of these issues to be resolved by talking them through with the counsellor.
-It is for this reason that counselling plays such an important part in our approach to working with CFS/ME patients.
+However it is possible for many of these issues to be resolved by talking them through with a coach.
+Coaching plays such an important part in our approach to working with CFS/ME patients, because it enables the client to move forward and leave the past behind (rather than dwelling on the difficulties of the past).
+And clients are able to find new ways of living that help them keep a healthy mind and body.